 When any two bodies in the universe interact, they can exchange energy, momentum, or both.
-We saw in an earlier chapter that the law of conservation of energy states that in any closed system (including the universe) the total quantity of energy remains fixed.
+The law of conservation of energy states that in any closed system (including the universe) the total quantity of energy remains fixed.
 Energy is transferred from one form to another, but not lost or gained.
 If energy is put into a system from the outside or vice versa it is often in the form of work, which is a transfer of energy between bodies.